 Removable dentures only require dental impressions before they are ready.
 We will take them during a quick dentist appointment and ship them to a reputable dental laboratory.
 It typically takes less than a month for the denture to be shipped to us.
 Our dental team will make sure it fits properly and make adjustments as needed.
 It is very important to learn how to care for your new fake teeth.
 Despite this quick treatment time, removable dentures require daily cleaning and upkeep.

 The Process of Getting Used to your Denture

 This is perhaps the most difficult part for our patients.
-Unfortunately placing a foreign object in your mouth will be uncomfortable at first.
-For most denture wearers, it takes about a month to get used to their denture.
-It is important to wear it as much as possible so that you become acclimated to eating and speaking with it in.
+Unfortunately, placing a foreign object in your mouth will be uncomfortable at first.
+For most denture wearers, it takes about a month to get used to their dentures.
+It is important to wear it as much as possible so that you become acclimated to eating and speaking with it.
 This also reveals if it needs to be adjusted.
 If you develop a sore spot in your mouth where the denture is rubbing on your gums, please schedule a dentist appointment as soon as possible so we can fix it.

 Will I Need Denture Adhesive?

 Denture adhesive will simply help secure the denture even more.
-Some denture wearers assume that it should be used to hold an old, ill-fitting false teeth in place.
-This is not true and if they do not fit properly, they require maintenance.
+Some denture wearers assume that it should be used to hold old, ill-fitting false teeth in place.
+This is not true, and if they do not fit properly, they require maintenance.
 Regular maintenance is normal and should not be avoided.
-Your denture may need a reline or to be replaced all together.
+Your denture may need a reline or to be replaced altogether.

 Using Dental Implants to Secure a Denture